-The conflict in eastern Ukraine resulted in the widespread disruption of economic activity, loss of livelihoods and employment and a deteriorating macroeconomic environment.
-Moreover, small and medium enterprises in Donbas reduced their economic activity by 90-90 percent, leading to similar percentage of job losses.
+The conflict in eastern Ukraine has resulted in widespread disruption to economic activity, the loss of livelihoods and employment, and a deteriorating macroeconomic environment.
+Moreover, small and medium enterprises in Donbas reduced their economic activity by up to 90 percent, leading to similar percentage of job losses.

 Promoting job creation is a challenge even in an otherwise favorable environment and far more so in the post-conflict zone.
 The “conflict economy” deviates public and private assets from their legitimate social and economic use, giving rise to illicit marketeering and contracts.
-In such a situation, it is extremely difficult for internally displaced people to find jobs as employers believe that they are not interested in a long-term employment.
-The main challenge for the post-conflict employment policy is to affect the transition from aid supported employment generation to sustainable, unsubsidized private (and public) sector job growth.
-Therefore, the project aims to contribute to the local economic recovery efforts in eastern Ukraine by promoting and supporting self-employment (entrepreneurship) initiatives among the conflict-affected population through advocacy, skills training and assistance to business setup.
+In such a situation, it is extremely difficult for internally displaced people to find jobs, as employers believe that they are not interested in long-term employment.
+The main challenge for the post-conflict employment policy is to affect the transition from aid-supported employment generation to sustainable, unsubsidized private (and public) sector job growth.
+Therefore, the project aims to contribute to local economic recovery efforts in eastern Ukraine by promoting and supporting self-employment (entrepreneurship) initiatives among the conflict-affected population through advocacy, skills training and assistance in setting up businesses.

 - at least 200 IDPs and representatives of host communities provided with new professions/skills through training programmes;

 - at least 40 MSMEs supported financially and, as result, extended their production and created new jobs;

 - at least 180 new jobs created within new businesses (incl. self-employed, micro, small and medium-sized enterprises) within existing businesses that have expanded operations;

 - at least 30,000 representatives of project’s target groups reached by partnership building/motivation campaign.

 Key results to date:

 - Training Programme on Entrepreneurship for 292 IDPs and residents of Donbas (129 men, 163 women);